Course

 Whether you are just starting out or looking to expand your existing knowledge, this course offers valuable insights and practical skills for anyone closely involved in CFD.

-What will you learn in this course?
+What will you learn?

 - A refresher on the fundamental principles of fluid dynamics.